FaureWu/juggle-components/README.md

 # juggle-components
 Components for juggle editor, create by react

+# tips
-# you need make you project support the sass, because juggle-components dependency sass
+you need make you project support the sass, because juggle-components dependency sass

 # how to install
 ```BASH